Karnataka Election Commission orders inquiry into alleged voter data theft by NGO

 An investigation by news websites The News Minute and Pratidhvani had shown that the NGO, Chilume Educational Cultural and Rural Development Trust, allegedly issued fake identification cards to its field agents of booth level officers after it received permission from the Bengaluru civic body to conduct a voter awareness drive to revise electoral rolls ahead of the Karnataka Assembly polls.

-“The Bruhat Bengaluru Mahanagara Palike [the civic bodu] commissioner had some information,” Karnataka Chief Electoral Officer Manoj Kumar Meena told PTI.
+“The Bruhat Bengaluru Mahanagara Palike [the civic body] commissioner had some information,” Karnataka Chief Electoral Officer Manoj Kumar Meena told PTI.
 “We have the apprehension that there is impersonation and it has to be inquired.
 Ultimately, after the police investigation and our divisional commissioner inquiry, we will come to know what is there in it.”

 On November 17, Congress filed a police complaint against Chief Minister Basavaraj Bommai, Bengaluru civic body Commissioner Tushar Giri Nath and other officials on the basis of the news reports of the alleged theft.
 The Opposition party has alleged that the NGO was used to delete Congress voters’ names from the electoral rolls.